 Yes, it was that good.
 Better, actually.

-In a rare moment during the 2016 festival my wife and I found a free minute to explore.
+In a rare moment during this festival my wife and I found a free minute to explore.
 To find a new band.
 We found Shinyribs featuring Kevin Russell playing to a huge crowd at the Americana Stage.
 Think Frenchmen Street on a Friday night.

 Fedoryka says MerleFest, simply put, is a family of 80,000 people.